 To learn about the incentive to utilize an SATC, the young people were asked about the services which a sexual assault treatment center could offer, and whether they thought these services were very important, somewhat important, or not at all important.
 The results are presented in Table 8-1.
-Females and males were in agreement about the relative importance of different services.
-Parallelling the concerns
+Females and males were in agreement about the relative importance of different services; sex was not significantly related to the ratings of importance.
+Parallelling the concerns expressed to the vignettes, health-related services were considered most important.
+Over 85% said that medical treatment for injuries and testing and treating VD were very important.
+(However, only about half

-In the immediately preceding section of the interview, the respondents were told, "Rape is the crime of using force or the threat of force to have sex with a girl or woman when she doesn't want to..."
+9 In the immediately preceding section of the interview, the respondents were told, "Rape is the crime of using force or the threat of force to have sex with a girl or woman when she doesn't want to..."

-Importance of SATC Services (Per Cent Saying Very Important)
+Importance of SATC Services

+(Per Cent Saying Very Important)